 Can someone please help me?
 I am recording piano, then copy/paste to another track to change to other instrumentation using east/west.
 I can hear a bellow sound when notes are holding.
 What is going on?
 (My publisher hears it as well.
 I have replaced my pedal and the usb.)

 Hi folks, totally new here.
 Have been playing around with song writing for the last 10 years.
 I don't mind writing but recording and mixing (to end up with what I have in my head) is the difficult bit aint it!
 Steep learning curve.

 I'm using a pair of DPA 4099's to mic my current grand piano, and they've have been ok, but I have a Steinway D coming in soon.
 Since I'll already likely be renting some different vocal mics to compare, I'm wondering if folks here have any mic recommendations for a very very large and resonant sound.
 Budget is probably 3,000 or less for the pair.
-The Earthworks system as well as KM184s come in around that price.

 I am recording cello and piano in a small-medium size room that is too bright and live acoustically - I can't really treat it except to put a blanket under the piano.

 What mic setup would you all recommend?
 I always used X-Y stereo on 2 small diaphragm cardoid mics and a large diaphram cardoid as spot mic up close (6 inches).

 Recording cello and piano, I am going with XY stereo far and above, and spot mics for both instruments (two for piano amd one for cello).